 From the pastries in every pastelaria window to the roasted chestnuts being sold on every other street corner, I discovered a plethora of tasty treats to tempt me during my quest to find the best food and drink in Lisbon.

-My top ten food and drink highlights in Lisbon
+My top ten Lisbon food and drink highlights

-Here are my favourite food and drink finds, some hidden away in unexpected places, some a little more obvious.
+Here are my favourite Lisbon food and drink finds, some hidden away in unexpected places, some a little more obvious.
 To help you find them they are all marked on this map, starting in the north of the Alfama district.
 I found many great places where you can connect with local people and discover traditional food and wine, so live like a local and join me on an edible tour of Lisbon.